FilipAndonov04/Lip-Interpreter/README.md

 The language uses lexical (static) scoping<br>
 Environments are immutable and chained<br>
-Function closures capture the environment they were defined in<br>
+Function closures capture the environment they were defined in

 ## Comments